AGilimovich/socketChat/README.md

-This is a server side for websocket-based chat app.
+This is a server side application for websocket-based chat app.